AusClimateService/npcp/reports/phase1/phase1_report.md

 for a different time period than the training period, which is a more difficult test (and also the typical application for bias correction methods).
 The projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.
-Trend modification is a problem for many bias correction methods.
+Trend modification is a problem for many bias correction methods (find reference).

 Since the ensemble of GCMs selected for dynamical downscaling by RCMs is only a subset of the full CMIP6 ensemble, some NPCP members are also interested in applying bias correction directly to GCM output.
-In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on GCM output using the ECDFM and QDC methods.
+In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on GCM output using the ECDFm and QDC methods.

 The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed